 You likely have custom boundaries, unique to your community, that are not captured in the standard list of mySidewalk pre-loaded geographies (Nation, Metropolitan and Micropolitan Areas, Metropolitan Planning Organizations (MPOs), States, Congressional Districts, Counties, State Senate Districts, State House Districts, Unified School Districts, County Subdivisions, Places (city, town, municipality), ZIP Codes, City Council Districts, Neighborhoods, Census Tracts, Census Block Groups).

-mySidewalk provides you with four different options to make your custom boundary.
+mySidewalk provides you with five different options to make your custom boundary.

 Access drawing tools in one of two ways: